-The integration range in the 1D plane-parallel shock remains a practical issue.
-By definition, the absorption and emission coefficient \(\alpha_\nu\) and \(j_\nu\) are not known at every location and requires grid-based approximation, which are subjected to numerical errors.
-Radiative transfer processing on the 1D shock grid essentially requires suitable integration range.
-There are two conditions for correct integration range: 1) integrating within the LVG-condition and 2) avoiding high optical-dept $\tau$ post-shock region which could lead to numerical error.
-Integrating in post-shock region of high $\tau$ may require more numerically intensive framework, which is beyond the scope of this study.

-Firstly, the LVG approximation.
-The fact that LVG approximation is only valid within a limited a region of 1D slabs has provided an effective guideline to calculate which part of the shock contribute to the final line emission, since only photons in LVG-valid slabs may escape from absorption.
-For the Paris-Durham model, the LVG condition ceases to apply during the cooling process (refer to the top panel of Figure \ref{fig:lvg}).
+{ where $L = T_{\rm n}/(dT_{\rm n}/dz)$.
+In Figure \ref{fig:lvg}, we compare the gradient of the gas velocity ($dV_{\rm n}/dz$) with that of the thermal velocity $V_{\rm th}/L$.
+One can see that the velocity gradient is sufficient such that LVG is satisfied only within a certain location $z$ in the shock.
+Beyond this distance, the LVG condition failed, and our scheme is invalid.
+Thus, we stop integrating Equation \ref{eq:ok87_o2} when the $\frac{dV_{\rm n}}{dz}< v_{\rm th}/L$.}

-Secondly, the optical-depth $\tau$ forms into two clear regimes of magnitude around z $\sim 10^{16} $ cm.
-Figure \ref{fig:varying_profile} compare the line profiles produced when integrating into high optical-depth, plane-parallel slabs.
-Compounding numerical error leads to erroneous, non-thermal profiles at large shock velocity.
-The generation of correct line profile prediction thus depends heavily on consideration of suitable physical range.
-For C-shock models in this study, the integration range is limited to $\tau<10^1$, corresponding to roughly z $\sim 10^{16} $ cm.
+{As an example, Figure \ref{fig:varying_profile} compares the line profiles produced when integrating the entire shock region and plane-parallel slabs.
+Integration into the invalid LVG condition pronounces erroneous and non-thermal profiles.
+The generation of correct line profile prediction thus depends heavily on the consideration of a suitable integration range.
+In this case, the integration range is limited to roughly z $\sim 10^{16}\,$cm.}